-April is officially National Poetry Month, but I always teach poetry to my students in December.
-Class instruction gets interrupted a lot in December due to holiday performance rehearsals, parties, and various holiday activities.
-I like to teach poetry during the holiday craziness because I can work around smaller blocks of time (and holiday mode student attention spans) to complete a whole poem, and we won’t be left hanging at a critical part of the story if we have to put our work down.
+April is officially National Poetry Month, but I always read and write poems with my students in December.
+Class instruction gets interrupted due to holiday performance rehearsals, parties, and various holiday activities.
+I like to share poems during the holiday craziness because I can work around smaller blocks of time, and we won’t be left hanging at a critical part of the story if we have to put our work down.

-This year, I combined a poetry lesson with one of my favorite craftivities– tunnel poems.
-The tunnel poems did double duty.
+This year, I combined a poetry lesson with one of my favorite craftivities– haiku tunnel poems.
 The students learned about haiku poems, and we created a finished product that kids took home to their parents for a holiday gift.
 I even made a tunnel poem to give to my teaching partner with a picture of us from our school Halloween carnival.

-I asked students to bring a 4×6 family photo to school.
+I asked students to bring a 4×6 family photo, landscape orientation, to school.
 The photo could be of any family member (and that included pets) and show any special memory whether it was a recent event or something from several years ago.

 CLICK HERE to go to my post about foldable booklets with step-by-step directions for making the tunnel poems.
 When I made these with students in the past, we used postcards as the back panel.
 This time we used personal photos to make it more meaningful.
 The photos were flimsier than postcards (especially if they were printed from home on printer paper), so I attached each photo to a 4×6 notecard to give the photo a little more stiffness.